 She has gone on to garner a slew of other awards, including that of Best Female Bartender at the Bar Awards Singapore in 2014 and 2015.
 You can see her wield the tumblers for yourself at Sidedoor.

-Johanne Siy has received widespread acclaim, and her prodigious talent earned the ultimate nod in 2021 when she was named Female Chef of the Year at Singapore’s World Gourmet Awards (WGA).
+Johanne Siy has received widespread acclaim, and her prodigious talent earned the ultimate nod in 2023 when she was named Asia’s Best Female Chef by Asia’s 50 Best.
+This marked the first time that a Singapore-based chef has been given this accolade.
+She had previously been awarded the title of Female Chef of the Year at Singapore’s World Gourmet Awards (WGA) 2021.

 Known for her precision and humility, she executes a unique culinary style that is a combination of European and Mediterranean.
 It is a talent Johanne honed in farms and kitchens in Scandinavia.
 Dig into Johanne’s delectable creations at Lolla at Ann Siang Hill.